The French Elvis

 As with many competitors vans nowadays, the interior has a car-like fascia design with a good quality feel to it & it’s also finished in nicely textured plastics, a mile away from vans of old.
 Apart from the under seat storage, there’s a total of 49-litres of storage space around the cabin, including ubiquitous large door bins, two glove boxes on the passenger side & an A4 sized compartment on top of the dash.

-One extra that is available on the Expert which really appealed to me was the twin sliding doors can be opened by a hands-free option that allows anyone with their arms full & the key in their pocket to operate the door by waggling a foot under the van.
-Oh how I wish this had been invented when I was a student !
+One extra that is available on the Expert which really appealed to me was that the twin sliding doors can be opened by a hands-free option that allows anyone with their arms full & the key in their pocket to operate the door by waggling a foot under the van.
+Very useful if you’re packing or unloading on your own.

 As I said at the start of my review, it only took me a few minutes piloting the Expert for me to really, really like it.
 Not only does it appeal to my car-like tendencies, it’s also spot on for load space, practicality, fuel-economy & even looks good as well.
-With Peugeots network of business dealerships set up to cater for the SME fleet manager & small business users, the new Expert should do really well.
+With Peugeots network of business dealerships set up to cater for the SME fleet manager & small business users, the Expert should do really well.
 It’s also going to run the Ford Transit Custom close in it’s sector.
-Any negatives ?
-Just one.
-The fact that you’ll have to pay extra on all models for SatNav, seems like an oversight on Peugeot’s part.
+The 150 Long version will cost you £31,992 OTR, which sounds expensive.
+As I’m sure most of our readers lease their van’s the monthly rental of around £300 per month, tells the true cost.

 A Johnny Hallyday 4/5